 The low forecast scenario does not include any new major load developments and is reasonably reflective of underlying load growth for the region.
 In a similar manner to meeting just underlying load growth as discussed above, the network would require reinforcement to accommodate the low load forecast.
 However, the extent and timing of reinforcement would be substantially different to the central and high growth scenarios.
-The augmentation proposal just sufficient to meet the low load forecast would be insufficient to supply the central or high forecast.
-The selection of the preferred option has considered which option provides the least cost means of being able to address all load growth scenarios.
+A different augmentation proposal would need to be developed to accommodate the low growth scenario any augmentation just sufficient to meet the low load forecast would be inadequate to supply the central or high forecast scenarios.